 The prosperous days of the Cannonball route wouldn’t last; however, as the railroads moved west, the demand for stage service soon dwindled, and Green began to look for other business endeavors.
 In 1889, he was elected Kiowa County’s second representative in the Kansas legislature.

-Later, in 1898 he took a claim in Oklahoma Territory when the Cherokee Strip opened and became one of the founders of Pond Creek, as well as a county officer.
+Later, in 1898 he took a claim in Oklahoma Territory when the Cherokee Strip opened and became one of the founders of Pond Creek and a county officer.

 Green died in Long Beach, California, in 1922 at the age of 83 and is buried in Maple Grove Cemetery in Wichita, Kansas.